Walking Control Based on Step Timing Adaptation: LIPM simulation

 \subsection{Simulation results using the LIPM}

-In the first scenario, we consider the LIPM abstraction of a robot walking with a set desired velocity.
+We simulate the LIPM with our controller using a set desired velocity.
 Footsteps and swing foot trajectories are computed as described in Section \ref{Stepping controller}.
-During each step, the stance foot is considered as the point of contact of the LIPM.
+During each step, the stance foot is set as the point of contact of the LIPM.
 At the end of a step where the point of contact of the LIPM is changed, the foot index $n$ is changed.
-By changing the foot index, the feasible area is computed for the new step location.
-We apply pushes on the robot and compare the recovery capabilities of our proposed controller to the case where no step timing adjustment is employed.
-The robot mass is 60 Kg and the CoM height is 80 cm, Table \ref{physical_properties} (the step location limitations are specified with respect to the stance foot).
-These properties correspond to a real Sarcos humanoid robot (Figure \ref{athena}).
+We apply pushes on the robot and compare the recovery capabilities of the controller with and without step timing adjustment.
+We set the mass to 60 Kg and the CoM height to 80 cm, Table \ref{physical_properties} defines the other variables (the step location limitations are specified with respect to the stance foot) which correspond to the Sarcos humanoid robot used in the next section.

-We compare our controller with one using fixed step duration $T_{nom}$.
-In this scenario, we set a forward desired velocity ($v_x=1 m/s$).
-Based on the limitations specified in Table \ref{physical_properties}, the first stage of our proposed method generates the nominal step length and step duration (Equation \eqref{nominal_values}), as well as the nominal DCM offset (Equation \eqref{nominal_offset}).
-After four steps, the robot is pushed at $t=1.4 s$ to the right direction with a force $F=325 N$, during $\Delta t = 0.1 s$.
+We set a forward desired velocity ($v_x=\SI{1}{m s^{-1}}$) and compute the nominal step length and step duration using \eqref{nominal_values}, as well as the nominal DCM offset using \eqref{nominal_offset}.
+After four steps, the robot is pushed at $t=\SI{1.4}{s}$ to the right direction with a force $F=\SI{325}{N}$, during $\Delta t = \SI{0.1}{s}$.
 We conduct two simulations to compare the results of fixed and optimized step duration.
-In case (a), we use Equation \eqref{final_value} for the step adjustment, using the current DCM measurement.
-In case (b), we solve the optimization problem in Equation \eqref{QP} at each control cycle to generate the desired time and location of the next step.
+In one case, we use \eqref{final_value} for the step adjustment, using the current DCM measurement.
+In a second case, we solve the optimization problem in \eqref{QP} at each control cycle to generate the desired time and location of the next step.